iAmG-r00t/blog/_posts/ctf/2018-09-06-radare-adventures-level1-crackme.md

 {: style="padding-top: 5em"}

-Next we are going to find the code reference for our `str.Good_password` reference.
+Next, we are going to find the code reference for our `str.Good_password` reference.

 ~~~bash
 axt @@ str.Good_password